Lewin Díaz: Baltimore Orioles

 On November 22, 2022, Díaz was claimed off waivers by the Pittsburgh Pirates.
-On December 2, 2022, Diaz was claimed off waivers by the Baltimore Orioles.
-He was designated for assignment on December 21, 2022.
-On December 22, 2022, Díaz was traded to the Atlanta Braves in exchange for cash considerations.
-Six days later, the Braves designated Díaz for assignment.
+On November 30, he was designated for assignment after the signing of Carlos Santana was made official.
+On December 2, Díaz was claimed off waivers by the Baltimore Orioles.
+Following the signing of Mychal Givens, he was designated for assignment on December 21.
+On December 22, Díaz was traded to the Atlanta Braves in exchange for cash considerations.
+On December 28, the Braves designated Díaz for assignment.

-On January 5, 2023, Díaz was claimed off waivers by the Baltimore Orioles again.
+On January 5, 2023, Díaz was again claimed off waivers by the Baltimore Orioles.
 He was again designated for assignment by the Orioles on January 11 after the team traded for Darwinzon Hernández.
 On January 17, Díaz cleared waivers and was assigned outright to the Triple-A Norfolk Tides.
+In 118 games for Norfolk, he batted .268/.362/.442 with 17 home runs and 64 RBI.
+Díaz elected free agency following the season on November 6.

+Washington Nationals

+On December 22, 2023, Díaz signed a minor league contract with the Washington Nationals that included an invitation to spring training.
+On March 26, 2024, Díaz was released by the Nationals organization.

+Piratas de Campeche

+On April 25, 2024, Díaz signed with the Piratas de Campeche of the Mexican League.
+In 51 games, he batted .361/.440/.606 with 12 home runs and 47 RBI.

+Diablos Rojos del México

+On July 1, 2024, Díaz was traded to the Diablos Rojos del México of the Mexican League in exchange for P Oscar Rojas.
+In 24 games, Díaz batted .405/.476/.730 with seven home runs and 30 RBI.
+On October 1, Diaz's Mexican League rights were traded back to the Piratas de Campeche.

+Samsung Lions

+On August 12, 2024, Díaz signed with the Samsung Lions of the KBO League.
+In 29 games for Samsung, he slashed .282/.331/.518 with seven home runs and 19 RBI.

+On November 25, 2024, Díaz re–signed with Samsung on an $800,000 contract.

 Personal life

 Díaz is married to Silenia Calicchio.